matheusboni/sqs-to-dynamodb-api/README.md

 # sqs-to-dynamodb-api
-Dockerized api that receive events from sqs, process and send the content to dynamodb.
+Dockerized [Spring Boot + Java] api that receive events from sqs, process and send the content to dynamodb.